RakhithJK/roundcube-roundcubemail-wiki/Dev-Docs.md

 * `logs/`
    Contains log files.
 This folder has to be writable for the webserver.
 * `temp/`
-   Location of temporary saved files such as attachments and cache files[[BR]] This folder has to be writable for the webserver.
+   Location of temporary saved files such as attachments and cache files This folder has to be writable for the webserver.
 * `skins/`
    Contains skin subfolders